TheColorPlum/IBOB/docs/backend.md

 - `put(bsid, ip, callback)`: Adds a mapping from `bsid` (string user name) to `ip` (string IP address in decimal notation), or overwrites the entry for `bsid` if there already is one.
   - Returned to callback: `{success: true}`

-It also defines two other functions.
-One that closes the connection to the database, and one that clears the database (helpful when writing tests).
+It also defines three other functions: one that creates the database and the table shown above (for initialization); one that closes the connection to the database; and one that clears the database (helpful when writing tests).

+- `createDatabase(callback)`: Creates the directory's database and the table shown above.
+Calls the callback when done.
 - `closeConnection([callback])`: Closes the DAL's current connection to the database.
 You should call this before any code that uses the DAL terminates; otherwise, it will hang at the end.
 You can still continue to make queries after calling this, though; a new connection will be made for the next query. `callback` is optional, but if one is present, nothing is passed to it when it is called.
   > Note that you do *not* need to call this in the server, since it does not terminate, and thus can use a persistent connection.
 - `clearDatabase(callback)`: Clears the contents of all tables in the database.
 (Nothing is passed to the callback.)